harryho/blog-hugo/content/cloud/aws/aws-01-iam.md

 * Samples:

-The role `sts:AssumeRole` will be attached the IAM User or Group
+The role `sts:AssumeRole` will be attached the IAM User or Group in Account 2

 ```json
 {